buckning/CAE677AE9FA42A77861632D210A48E99393B6D17F517C1BED55E7A3386882CE9/README.md

 * VIP   (evenly divisible by 5)
 * Management Override (evenly divisible by 3 and 5)

+Note that this project uses an in memory cache for storing data, so all data will be lost on restart.
+This can be modified easily by creating a DAO for the specific data source and implement the QueueDao interface.
+The queueDao() bean can then be instantiated with a different data source instead of the InMemoryQueue object.

 # Build the project and run tests
 ```
 mvn verify